Randy (band): History

 The albums The Human Atom Bombs and Welfare Problems, from 2001 and 2003 respectively, were also both released after the band's transition to garage-influenced punk; they are especially well regarded by punk rock fans and music critics.
 As their musical style evolved, Randy's lyrics gradually became less overtly political.
 Brändström stated, "The lyrics on the early records are pretty hard, radical political lyrics without knowing exactly what we were talking about," although he still thought fondly of "that naïve, angry style."

 The band initially released their music on G7 Welcoming Committee Records due to their personal politics aligning with the label's left-wing political slant.
 They were also signed to Burning Heart Records to release their music in Europe, but after Burning Heart made a deal with Epitaph Records for the latter label to sell Burning Heart's catalog in the United States, and while citing negative experiences with Epitaph's executives, Randy decided to release their latest album, Randy the Band, in late 2005 through both Burning Heart and Fat Wreck Chords, citing their good experiences touring with other bands on Fat Wreck Chords and their positive interactions with Fat Wreck Chords' owners.

-Randy rarely toured in North America, citing inhibitive costs; they had three tours in Canada and were scheduled to have two in the United States, although they ultimately only toured the U.S. once because their first tour was cancelled as a result of the September 11 attacks.
+During their most active years, Randy rarely toured in North America, citing inhibitive costs; they had three tours in Canada and were scheduled to have two in the United States, although they ultimately only toured the U.S. once because their first tour was cancelled as a result of the September 11 attacks.

+Style

+During the early to mid-2000s, music journalists often compared Randy to similar garage punk and garage rock bands, including fellow Swedish bands The Hives (which bassist Johan Gustafsson would join in 2013) and The (International) Noise Conspiracy.